emina/rosette/courses.md

 Rosette is used for teaching in the following courses and tutorials on solver-aided programming and, more generally, computer-aided reasoning for software.
-Contact [our team][UNSAT contact] if you would like to use our teaching materials (starred) in your own course, or have the course listed here.
+Contact [our team][UNSAT contact] if you would like to use our teaching materials (starred) in your own course, or have your course listed here.

 ### Courses